Pettersson scores in shootout, lifts Canucks past Hurricanes - WHIZ News

 Martinook’s 10th goal of the season came with 34 seconds to play in the first period.
 He knocked in a rebound of his own shot, scoring for the first time this month.

+“That’s a game if you looked at it in the first period and you weren’t involved, you would think it would have a different outcome,” Delia said.

-Bear, who was honored between the first and second periods as a former Hurricane returning to the building, scored with 2:08 left in the second period.
+Bear, who was honored during a first-period stoppage as a former Hurricane returning to the building, scored with 2:08 left in the second period.
 It was his third goal of the season.

 Miller tied it with a strong individual effort.
 He headed for the slot and sent a shot off the post, then knocked in his own rebound for this 17th goal this season.
 It was his fourth goal in six games.